 When you think of Isle of Skye, the main thing you think of is all the natural beauty.
-We spent most of our time hiking and admiring the view, but I also knew I wanted to see Dunvegan Castle.
+We spent most of our time hiking and admiring the view, but I also knew I wanted to see Dunvegan Castle in Scotland.
 Similar to Eilean Donan Castle, the setting of the castle is lovely, right on the water.
 Unlike, Eilean Donan castle, it was not left abandoned for 200 years.
 Instead, it has been continuously occupied by the MacLeod family for 800 years!
 I enjoyed learning about the Dunvegan Castle history.

 In addition to the Isle of Skye castle, you must visit the magnificent Dunvegan gardens.
 It had been raining but stopped when we arrived.
 So we decided to see the gardens while it was still dry.
 I guess I am not sure what I expected but these gardens rival many botanical gardens!
 First, we visited the water garden, which had two large waterfalls and some cute bridges.

 Next, we walked to the walled garden, which was my favorite.
 This garden has several areas each with their own personality including a reflecting pool and a gazebo.
 There were so many flowers of different types and colors, and everything was meticulously maintained.
 We also went inside the greenhouse where there were, even more, flowers and a wheelbarrow.
 Then, we walked to the round garden, which was beautiful as well.
 It gets its name from the flowers planted in a circle bed.

 Then, it was time for a few pictures of the outside of the castle (especially since photos inside are not allowed).
 I love the green and oranges you see around the castle.
 There were still ominous clouds but that just added to the ambiance for the picture.

 After we took our Dunvegan Castle pictures, we headed inside.
 You won’t believe that the Fairy Tower was built in 1500 because the castle has been so well maintained.
 When you enter, you just feel like you are in a castle since it is beautifully decorated.
 The grand staircase in the entrance hall reminded me of something from a southern plantation.